Child Advocacy Center Services we offer:

-When police or child protective services believe a child is being abused, the child is brought to the CAC—a safe, child-focused environment—by a caregiver or other “safe” adult.
-At the CAC, the child tells their story once to a trained interviewer who knows the right questions to ask in a way that does not retraumatize the child.
+At the CAC, the child tells their story once to a specially trained interviewer who knows the developmentally appropriate questions to ask in a way that does not further traumatize or retraumatize the child.
 Then, a team that includes medical professionals, law enforcement, mental health, prosecution, child protective services, victim advocacy, and other professionals make decisions together about how to help the child based on the interview.
-CACs offer therapy and medical exams, plus courtroom preparation, victim advocacy, case management, and other services.
-This is called the multidisciplinary team (MDT) response and is a core part of the work of CACs.

 Our forensic interviewer conducts specialized interviews of children who report abuse.
 The goal of the forensic interview is to gather pertinent information from the child in a neutral, non-leading, and developmentally sensitive manner to determine the child’s safety.

-The case manager/family advocate is committed to helping and educating each family about abuse and the complex systems that a family enters when a child makes an allegation of abuse.
-As each case goes through the investigation, prosecution and healing process, the Case Manager is there to help the family understand the process, learn about their rights and successfully access resources that will help their family.
+As each case goes through the investigation, prosecution, and healing process, the Family Advocate is there to help the family understand the process, learn about their rights as victims, and successfully access resources.

-A complete physical evaluation conducted by a medical provider who has been trained in child abuse.
-The medical evaluation has to purposes: to ensure the health and safety of the child and to identify any evidence of sexual or physical abuse.
+A complete physical evaluation is conducted by a nurse practitioner who has special training in child abuse.
+The medical evaluation ensures the health and safety of the child and potentially identifies any evidence of sexual or physical abuse.